Administrative Sciences

 MET AD 763: Multinational Finance and Trade

-Applies the concepts of corporate finance to the problems of multinational financial management.
-Major topics include private and public institutions, foreign exchange rates, capital flows, speculation, analysis of alternative foreign investments, analysis of sources and uses of corporate funds abroad, multinational tax and profit planning, international risk analysis, and capital budgeting. -
+Prerequisite: MET AD 685.
+Applies the concepts of corporate finance and risk mitigation to the problems of multinational financial management.
+Major topics include foreign exchange risk, and construction of hedging strategies using derivative instruments such as forwards, futures, and swaps to reduce multinational corporate risk.
+Addresses international financial flows and their impact on foreign exchange rates, capital flows, speculation, analysis of alternative foreign investments, analysis of sources and uses of corporate funds abroad, multinational tax and profit. -

 MET AD 782: Project Value Strategies

-This course will introduce students to Project Value -- a unique perspective on classical Project Management that is focused on assuring that a project delivers value that is aligned with the mission, vision, and values of an organization.
-This increasingly popular framework with which to view projects and project management is derived from current research, standards, and thought leadership from PMI and other international bodies .
+Prerequisite: AD515 and instructor permission - This course will introduce students to Project Value - a unique perspective on classical Project Management that is focused on assuring that a project delivers value that is aligned with the mission, vision, and values of an organization.
+This increasingly popular framework with which to view projects and project management is derived from current research, standards, and thought leadership from PMI and other international bodies, which now formally recognize project management as a 'system for value delivery'.
 Students will learn how to create value in projects even in today's disruptive, turbulent environment.
 They will learn how to apply the conceptual framework of benefits realization management (BRM) and to use tools to manage a portfolio of programs and projects strategically with an aim of sustainable project value.
 Value in Agile projects will be discussed.
 The element of the Triple Bottom Line and a focus on sustainability is part of the subject matter.
-Case studies and real life experiences, illustrated with guest lectures, will be intertwined with current research in project management.
+Case studies and real life experiences, illustrated with guest lectures, will be intertwined with current research in project management.. -